-As a Norfolk based wedding magician who also serves Suffolk and Norwich areas, my prices will differ to a magician in London, for example.
+As a Norfolk based wedding magician who also serves Suffolk and Norwich areas, my prices will differ to a magician in London.

-It depends on the location and travel fees, date, and time of performance.
+A magician’s fee depends on the location, travel fees, date, and time of performance.
 You can appreciate that peak times result in higher demands for wedding magicians.

 A Saturday afternoon or evening in the summer is going to be higher than a Thursday or even Friday in October or January for example.
 The price would probably reflect this.

 In my area of Norfolk and Suffolk, you will be quoted somewhere in the region of between £250 – £750 for a professional wedding magician on a prime Saturday/Sunday wedding day.
 This can increase further if you ask the magician to also emcee (introduce wedding speeches etc.) your day.
 A few offer this but you will have to decide if the significant extra cost is worth it for you.

 Most Norfolk and Suffolk wedding magicians fees are fairly similar.
 It usually works out at between 2 to 3 % of a total East Anglian average wedding budget (according to Bridebook‘s recent calculation of average wedding costs).
 Good value indeed if you consider the impact of a good wedding magician.